WoltLab/docs.woltlab.com/docs/php_database-objects.md

 ### Deleting a row

-{% include callout.html content="Similar to the update process, the decorated `DatabaseObject` is not altered and will then point to an inexistent row." type="warning" %}
+!!! warning "Similar to the update process, the decorated `DatabaseObject` is not altered and will then point to an inexistent row."

 ```php
 <?php